African Americans in San Francisco: Early California to the 19th-century

+20th century

+From 1921 until 1972, the Madame C.J.
+Walker Home for Girls and Women was in operation in Upper Fillmore (Lower Pacific Heights), a charitable, community and social services organization for single African American woman new to San Francisco, who were not eligible to use the YWCA.

 Around the 1920s during the end of the Barbary Coast-era, Terrific Street was an entertainment district in San Francisco and it was home to numerous black and tan clubs (interracial clubs that highlighted African American culture), where Black musicians and entrepreneurs contributed to San Francisco's rollicking nightlife scene.
 Former-Pullman Porters, Lew Purccell and Sam King owned the black and tan "So Different Club" and "Purcell's", where pianist Sid Pirotti played in a ragtime ensemble.
 Jelly Roll Morton opened the Jupiter club on Columbus Avenue in 1917, also a black and tan club.

-Great Migration to Present

 During the Second Great Migration of the 20th century, the San Francisco Bay Area was a destination for African Americans coming out of the South.
 The city's Black population rose considerably during World War II, when the War Manpower Commission recruited African Americans from the South to work the recently acquired Naval Docks in Hunters Point of San Francisco.
 Word soon spread that African Americans could find work in San Francisco, with many of them moving to the newly constructed war housing in Hunter's Point.